IVSoftware/data-grid-with-new-row/README.md

 **Minimal New Item Flow Example**

-Using lambdas to subscribe to the `DataGridIP` events in the CTOR, one working implmentation is shown below.
+Using lambdas to subscribe to the `DataGridIP` events in the CTOR, one working implementation is shown below.

-- Mouse double-click to edit.
-- In response, turn off `IsDataGridReadOnly` and update the title bar.
-- Make it read-only again when a row edit is committed or cancelled.

-Also shown is code that applies a `SelectAll` to the textbox when editing begins, and a block to customize column generation.

 ```csharp
 new MainWindowViewModel DataContext => (MainWindowViewModel)base.DataContext;